-While fat loss is essential, getting the right amount of nutrients in meals is even more critical for a healthy immune system and gut biome.
-A healthy immune system does not guarantee to survive the coronavirus, but it does improve the odds of surviving.
-Fat loss should never occur at the expense of your health or fitness.
-How can you use the timing of your meals for fat loss?
+While fat loss is essential, getting the correct number of nutrients and calories in meals is critical for a healthy immune system and gut biome.
+In addition, fat loss should never occur at your health or fitness expense.
+So how can you use the timing of your meals for fat loss?

-During week three, I continued to track my nutrients and started to track my sleep habits.
+During week three, I continued to track my nutrients and sleep habits.
 The communication between me and my body vastly improved.
-When I say communication, I mean understanding how your body responds to your diet and activities.
+I mean understanding how your body responds to your diet and activities when I say communication.
 By the end of week three, I was in complete charge of my body.
 I was enjoying what I ate, never hungry, and burning fat.
 I used two apps to track my nutrients, daily activities, and sleep.
 The apps I used were MyFitnessPal and UnderArmour.
 After 2020, UnderArmour merged with MyFitnessPal to become MapMyFitness.
 I used the information I collected from MyFitnessPal and UnderArmour to learn more about my body and behaviors.